JoanCermeno/bot_whatsapp/README.md

 # WhatsApp Business Notifications System by Joan Cermeño 😁💥

 This is a system for sending periodic notifications to clients using WhatsApp.
-It leverages the `whatsapp-web.js` library to automate responses.
+It leverages the `whatsapp-web.js` library to remenber

 ## Features